DmxLarchey/Kruskal-Veldman/README.md

 \[2\] _Higman's lemma in type theory_, Daniel Fridlender, TYPES 1996

-# Explanations about well foundness up to a projection
+# Well foundness up to a projection

 To be completed.